 6. Revoke 3rd Party App Permissions

-Third Party apps can access and skim through your data as you have unsolicited granted them permissions to do so for their working.
+Third-Party apps can access and skim through your data as you have unsolicitedly granted them permissions to do so for their work.

 - Location Services

 - and more

 Tap each option to see the list of installed apps that are requested to access that data.
 You can simply approve or revoke the permission using the toggle next to each app.
 It is recommended to revoke the permissions if they are not important to keep your data safe.

 5. Uninstalling Untrustworthy Apps

 Apple is a company that really takes the security of its users very seriously.
 Although iOS is itself super secure, still there are some third-party iOS apps that collect personal data from you and breach iOS privacy.

 Some popular apps are Facebook, Amazon, and Google.
 Their apps harvest data using permissions so you can uninstall them if you are really privacy freaks and don’t want apps to access your data.

 You can still use such apps using safety browsers like Safari Private browsing or use an iPad.

 4. Built-in Password Features